Major Players

 Markets of Other Major Soybean Exporters

-Table 3 outlines the five-year average of trade relationships of major soybean exporters other than the United States.
-Brazil remains the leading global exporter of soybeans with an average 65% of its soybeans exported to China.
-Brazil also exports soybeans to the European Union, Thailand, Turkey, and Iran, although combined these destinations account for less than 15% Brazil’s total soybean exports.
+Table 3 highlights the five-year average trade relationships of major soybean exporters other than the United States.
+Brazil, as the leading global soybean exporter, exports the majority (65%) of their soybean exports to China.
+Brazil also exports soybeans to the European Union, Thailand, Turkey, and Iran, collectively accounting for less than 15% of Brazil’s exports.
+As of September 2025, Brazil has exported 73.2 million MT (2.7 billion bushels) to China, up 13% from the five-year average.

-Table 4 outlines the five-year average of trade relationships of other major soybean importers.
-China continues to be world’s largest importer of soybeans, with Brazil being their largest supplier, followed by the United States.
-Over the last five years, China has accounted for, on average, 65% of Brazil’s imports, and the United States has accounted for 28%, on average.
+Table 4 outlines the five-year average of trade relationships of major soybean importers.
+China maintains its position as the world’s largest importer of soybeans.
+Brazil is their largest supplier in terms of both volume and value (65%), followed by the United States (27%).

-Thailand and the European Union both import soybeans from the United States, but Brazil is their top supplier, accounting for, on average, 78% of Thailand’s total imports and 39% of the European Union’s total import volume.
+Thailand and the European Union both import the majority of their soybeans from Brazil, but the United States is also a major supplier of soybeans to both.
+Brazil accounts for 78% of Thailand’s and 39% of the European Union’s soybean import volume.

 Economic analysis provided by Paige Klipstein, Research Analyst, Decision Innovation Solutions on behalf of Iowa Farm Bureau